This guide will cover the best virtual mailbox services for various groups. For instance, travelers, expatriates, digital nomads, and van dwellers.

 Belgium | Austria |

-- Unlimited free recycling
+- Unlimited free mail recycling.

 Anytime Mailbox works as an excellent plan for anyone who receives over 125 mail items per month.
 However, you’d need to pay over $600 a year for their unlimited mailing item plan.